 Configuring SSIS Connection Manager

-In SQL Server Integration Services or SSIS, there are two types of Connection managers: Package Level and Project Level Connection Managers.
+A package includes at least one connection manager.
+In SQL Server Integration Services or SSIS, there are two types of Connection managers: Package Level and Project Level Connection Manager.

 Configuring Project Level Connection Manager in SSIS

-This SSIS example shows how to create or configure Project Level Connection Managers in SQL Server Integration Services.
+This SSIS example shows how to create or configure Project Level Connection Manager in SQL Server Integration Services.

 Once you have created a new Project, if you look at the Solution Explorer, we have a few folders.
 For now, let us concentrate on the Connection Managers Folder.